vburlbl/cleantalk-spam-protect/readme.txt

 = What about pingback, trackback spam? =
 Plugin by default pass pingbacks without any checks.
 All trackbacks will be blocked if the sender have spam activity.

-= Should I use another antispam plugins? =
+= Should I use another anti spam plugins? =
 CleanTalk stops up to 100% of spam bots, so you can disable other anti spam plugins (especially CAPTCHA like anti spam plugins).
 In some cases several anti-spam plugins can conflict, so it will be better use just one plugin.

 = The plugin WordPress MultiUser (WPMU or WordPress network) compatible? =